 A corporate venture capital investment is defined by two separate and distinct characteristics.
 The first part of the definition involves what is the venture capital investment objective.
 The second portion is a question about the degree to which the operations of the startup company and the investing company are tied.
 It's not uncommon for companies to have a variety of objectives for their venture capital funds.
 However, investing funds in startup companies usually advances one or more fundamental goals.
 Some investments are made to increase the sales and profits of a corporation.
 Other corporations make investments to identify and take advantage of overlap between itself and a new venture.
 Another question is the degree to which investment companies are linked to the resources and the processes of the startup company.
 External ventures can offer an investing company the opportunity to build different capabilities or new capabilities.

 - Driving investments include close connections between the startup company and the interested company.

 - Enabling investments allow a company to make investments for strategic reasons, however, typically enabling investments are not closely tied with the operations of the startup company.

 - Emergent investments in startups occur when the investment in a new venture might be considered to be strategically of value.
 This investment has an upside that goes beyond whatever financial returns the investment may garner.

 - Passive investing is when there's no connection between corporate strategy and the startup company’s strategy.
 In other words, the corporation will not advance their own business by tying with this startup company.
 This is just another investment to make money.

 If you have questions about corporate venture investments, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.